Düwag Wadloper: Argentina / Uruguay

 In mid-2009, when Poland's Sigma Tabor was unable to purchase the original number of Dutch vehicles for financial reasons, the railroads of Argentina and Uruguay also placed an order for them.
 The trains were transported to South America by sea.
 On June 11, 2011, 10 two-car DH2 units arrived aboard the Thor Light, with the numbers: 3201, 3203, 3204, 3205, 3209, 3211, 3212, 3213, 3217 and 3221.
 15 DH1 cars were also purchased and delivered.
-The vehicles received white and blue colors similar to the paint scheme of Koleje Śląskie.
+The vehicles received white and blue colors similar to the paint scheme of Silesian Railways.

 On the last weekend of July, 2011, unit 3203 was transported to the station in Concordia, from where it embarked on a test run to Salto on August 6.
 The route had been used only for freight traffic for 26 years.

 On August 29, 2011, the presidents of the two countries, Cristina Fernández de Kirchner and José Mujica, held a ceremony at the Salto train station to inaugurate a cross-border service called the Train of Free Nations (Tren de los Pueblos Libres).
 On September 9, the train was scheduled to begin service, but eventually a ride for authorities and journalists took place that day.
 The train left at 8 am from Pilar, and around noon it broke down near Médanos in the southern province of Entre Ríos.
 The delay caused by the damaged fuel tank was several hours.
 At 7 pm, the unit arrived in Concordia, where it was scheduled to arrive at 4:30 pm.
 At 9 pm at the Midland station in Salto, the delay was four hours.
 The vehicle arrived in Paso de los Toros in the morning of the next day.

 Test runs continued in September 2011, the third of which took place on September 20.
 Train number 3201, with authorities on board, left Pilar at 8 am, arrived in Basavilbaso at 2:40 pm, and continued on to Paso de los Toros 10 minutes later.